M4rrs/prisoner-chain-mod/README.md

 With that in mind, I cannot guarantee that any of the code will be the most optimised.
 Nor do I even know if I will actually succeed in creating this mod.

 The purpose of this mod is to fulfill my evil minecraft desires.
 That is all I will say.

+The Fabric mod template I used can be found [here](https://github.com/FabricMC/fabric-example-mod)